SumiSastri/dev-blogs/docs/clean-code/part3-how-linting-works.md

 Besides checking style, linters are also excellent tools for finding certain classes of bugs and code inconsistencies that may cause a code run to fail.

 You can find this out before the code runs and compiles and fix it.
 However, it is not a silver bullet and you may not be able to fix all problems using a lint.
-Test, other style check tools can, and should, be used with a linter.
+Test other tools than can, and should, be used with a linter as it is not a fail-safe method to catch all code smells.

 ## ES Lint for JavaScript

 There are different linters for JavaScript, but ES Lint has proved to be very popular as it is more easily configurable.
 [The Codecampus](https://www.thecodecampus.de/blog/eslint-customizable-javascript-linting-tool-1/) has a good article on why it believes ES Lint to be a better linter for JavaScript compared to other options in the market.

 The [airbnb guide](https://www.npmjs.com/package/eslint-config-airbnb) is most often used for React projects as it pre-writes some rules for linting with the React component library.

 Kwabena Boadu has a great guide to [set-up ES Lint with airbnb's style guide](https://biblicalph.github.io/journal/linting-with-eslint-airbnb-and-prettier.html).

-Style guides can be opinionated and vary - this is an example of an opionated guide - [The Arcanist user guide - lint](https://secure.phabricator.com/book/phabricator/article/arcanist_lint/)
+Style guides can be opinionated and vary - this is an example of an opionated guide - [The Arcanist user guide - lint](https://secure.phabricator.com/book/phabricator/article/arcanist_lint/), but reading them always gives you another perspective and challenges your own ways of thinking, opening you out to possibilities that you may not have considered.

 Many organisations will write in some overides or make tweaks to prefab style-guides like airbnb.
 Some style guides can be very strict and some packages methods may fail linting.
 For example, with the `Formik` form library for React, the use of the spread operator, essential to run some methods in the package, fail the airbnb style guide rules.

 Another point worth bearing in mind is your repo structure.
 Monoliths and monorepos have different ways of configuring ES Lint.
 A monolith, is a repo that refers to packages and APIs outside the repo for its functioning.
 A monorepo hosts all packages that it depends on within the same repo.
-An uber-package manager like `pnpm` or `lerna` are popular package managers for monorepos.
+An uber-package manager like `pnpm` or `lerna` are popular package managers for JavaScript monorepos that use [`npm` packges](https://www.npmjs.com/).

-In a side-project, or an enterprise level app, you will add several Node packages to help you with the task you hope to complete.
+Whether you are working on a side-project, or an enterprise level app, you will add several `npm` packages to help you with the task you hope to complete.
 Each of these packages are written by different code writers, to different rules.

 While these packages are maintained by the code writers, they are often upgraded, patches added and therefore, you will also need to manage the packages you have used in your code base regularly.

-Do take [style-guides and rules](https://xkcd.com/1513/)seriously and save the blushes.
+Do take [style-guides and rules](https://xkcd.com/1513/) seriously and save the blushes :-)

 Here's a good link to help you understand why [linting is a friend not foe](https://www.thecodecampus.de/blog/eslint-customizable-javascript-linting-tool-1/).